letoram/durden/tools.md

 # Flair <a name="flair"/>

 The flair tool adds additional visual animations and effects, similar to that of the 'compiz' window manager.
-Flair effects are divided into four distinct
-categories: hide, destroy, create, drag, all with slight different characteristics.
+Flair effects are currently subdivided into the follow categories: hide, destroy, create, minimize, drag, background and display, all with slightly different characteristics.

 To enable, you should configure which effects you want for each slot by going to the normal <i>global/settings/tools/flair</i>.
 Some advanced effects also allow you to tune further, e.g. cloth physics or drag opacity.

-The feature is then toggled on/off by going to <i>global/tools/flair_toggle</i>.
-Note that some effects are depedent on which layouting mode the current workspace is set to use, with <i>float</i> being the best supported one.
+The hide/destroy/create/minimize and drag effect targets are window- targeted actions.
+These can be set on or off via <i>global/tools/flair/window_effects=yes/no</i>.

+The background and display effects are activated on a 'per effect' basis via the
+<i>global/tools/flair/display</i> and <i>global/tools/flair/background</i> effect,
+though many of their behaviors require the display to be in a certain state or for a background image to be set.

-The tools  is easily extendable by modifying the scripts in the tools/flair subfolder.
+The tool is easily extendable by modifying the scripts in the tools/flair subfolder.

 # Future Changes
 - On-screen Keyboard
-- Touchpad Configuratio- VR support for model viewern
+- Touchpad Configuration
 - VR support for model viewer
 - Notification Agents